| | Opus Ten:

 though it was Newsweek's reportage that first pried open the case.

-Meanwhile, on the cover of the same issue, the magazine launched yet
+Meanwhile, on the cover of the same issue,

 another diversion.
 Al Gore's presidential campaign is in trouble.